-Square Root BlogOur take on store relationship management, data science, entrepreneurship, and Square Root's culture.
+Square Root BlogOur take on data science in auto + retail, entrepreneurship, and company culture.

 It’s what happens after the class/conference/adventure that’s etched Learn Anything’s place at Square Root.

 Square Root Culture Champion, Courtney Branson, Receives 2019 Leadership Award from Great Place to Work

 Square Root could not be more excited to share our Culture Champion, Courtney Branson, has received the 2019 Leadership Award from Great Place to Work.

 Store Audits are one of the most pivotal jobs from District Managers.
 We recommend 5 steps to ensure successful, actionable Store Audits for your field team.

 After three full days in Miami, this year’s retail innovation trend was clear: Customers are looking for consistent, shareable experiences and retailers are eager to provide them.

 In a recent conversation with our friends at Theatro, we discovered the chocolate vendor to our peanut butter platform.
 Read more about our sweet pairing.